How to Compress Image Online for Free – Complete Guide

 The Real Cost of Large Image Files

-You might be wondering, "Why should I care about image size?
 Storage is cheap, and internet speeds are fast these days."
 Well, let me paint a clearer picture:

 Website Performance: Google found that 53% of mobile users abandon sites that take longer than three seconds to load.
 If your site is packed with uncompressed images, you're literally watching potential customers leave before they even see your content.
 Every extra second of loading time can cost you up to 7% in conversions.

 SEO Rankings: Google explicitly uses page speed as a ranking factor.
 Sites with compressed, optimized images load faster and rank higher in search results.
-Your competitors who compress their images are getting more organic traffic simply because their pages load quicker.
+Your competitors who compress their images are getting more organic traffic simply because their pages load quickly.

 Storage Expenses: Cloud storage seems unlimited until you get the bill.
 Professional photographers, designers, and businesses storing thousands of images pay hundreds or thousands of dollars monthly for cloud storage.
 Compressing images can cut these costs by 60-80% without sacrificing usability.